bkager/Magpie-Command-Prompt-Notes/README.md

 ```
 ## Setup 4: Permissions

-From the command line, type this to give the script permission to execute:
+From the command line, enter this command to give the script permission to execute:
 ```
 chmod +x \<PATH TO YOUR MAGPIE-NOTES.SH FILE>
 ```

-# Usage
+# Using Magpie

 To add a note, type `magpie add "Whatever you want to type"`: